 4. Hypothesis Testing

-So, in statistics, hypothesis testing is a way to figure out if two things are related to each other or not.
-We usually start by assuming that there’s no relationship between the things we’re looking at (this is called the null hypothesis).
-Then, we collect data and do some calculations to figure out if there’s enough evidence to reject the null hypothesis and conclude that there is a relationship between the variables.
+In statistics, hypothesis testing is a method to determine whether two variables are related.
+We usually start by assuming that there's no relationship between the variables we're examining (this is called the null hypothesis).
+Then, we collect data and perform calculations to determine if there's enough evidence to reject the null hypothesis and conclude that there is a relationship between the variables.

-But here’s the thing: if we assume there’s a straight-up relationship between the variables, but there isn’t, we might end up rejecting the null hypothesis when we shouldn’t.
-That’s where linearity comes in.
-We need to make sure that there’s actually a straight-up relationship between the variables we’re testing before we start doing hypothesis testing.
+However, if we assume there's a linear relationship between the variables when there isn't, we might end up rejecting the null hypothesis when we shouldn't.
+That's where linearity comes in.
+We need to verify that there's actually a linear relationship between the variables we're testing before conducting hypothesis testing.

-For example, let’s say we’re testing whether there’s a relationship between the number of hours someone exercises per week and their cholesterol levels.
-If there’s a straight-up relationship between these things, we can use hypothesis testing to see if there’s enough evidence to conclude that exercising more leads to lower cholesterol levels.
+For example, suppose we're testing whether there's a relationship between the number of hours someone exercises per week and their cholesterol levels.
+If there's a linear relationship between these variables, we can use hypothesis testing to determine if there's enough evidence to conclude that exercising more leads to lower cholesterol levels.

-But if the relationship between exercise and cholesterol isn’t straight-up (maybe it’s curved or something), then our hypothesis testing might not be accurate.
-We might end up rejecting the null hypothesis and concluding that there is a relationship between the variables when there isn’t.
+But if the relationship between exercise and cholesterol is nonlinear (perhaps curved or showing diminishing returns), then our hypothesis testing might not be accurate.
+We might end up rejecting the null hypothesis and concluding that there is a relationship between the variables when the relationship doesn't follow the linear pattern we assumed.

 5. Design of Experiments